top of page

 Minimum Standards of Care

 AAPAW is committed to promoting responsible, ethical, and humane animal welfare practices across our rescue partner network.
 To ensure consistent, high-quality care and to protect the well-being of both animals and adopters, all rescue organizations that are members of AAPAW agree to follow a set of minimum standards of care.
-Many of our rescue members go above and beyond these rescue guidelines; however, these do represent a required minimum for AAPAW membership.
+Many of our rescue members go above and beyond these rescue guidelines; however, these standards represent a required minimum for AAPAW membership.

 These standards reflect widely accepted best practices in animal rescue and adoption.
 They are intended to support transparency, accountability, and positive outcomes for animals, adopters, and the broader community, while respecting the independence of each rescue organization.